krishnakalakkad/kinematics-learning-game/README.md

 ### Unity and C# learning curve

 The main challenge was learning C# and Unity.
 I was also on an Agile project management schedule, so I had two weeks to display tangible results.
-For examples, I had a lot of difficulty figuring out how to implement first person view

 **My Approach**